alanzty/MO3TR/README.md

 # MO3TR
 This the official implementation of Looking Beyond Two Frames: End-to-End Multi-Object Tracking Using Spatial and Temporal Transformers.
+The code is built on top of MMTRACK and MMDET.
+Please refer to these two repo for setup.
 Paper Link:https://arxiv.org/abs/2103.14829
 ## Getting Started
 Install the main packages: